Superfood buffs are already well-familiar with the stupendous nutritional powers of Maca.

 Lab studies have indicated that Maca root instigates proliferation of fibroblast in vitro, resulting in radiant younger looking skin.
 It is found to have UV protection properties.
 It may increase collagen synthesis, boosting the integrity of skin’s structural matrix.

 The results are promising!
 Skin becomes younger-looking, softer and firmer.
 Maca-infused hair-care products help in maintaining hair volume and thickness as well as fight hair loss.
 It accelerates hair-growth through promoting keratinocyte synthesis and guarding the hair bulb.
+There are lot more beneficial maca root results for hair and skin.

 Even Miranda Kerr (Victoria Secret Model) is a big fan of maca in her smoothies and it seems to work great when you look at her stunning figure and glowing skin.